ptrjst/edu/agile/scrum/psm-II-learning-deck.md

 ----

-## We have a Product Owner
+## We have a Product Owner ...
-The benefits an organization gets from Scrum largely depend on how the game us played.
+The benefits an organization gets from Scrum largely depend on how the game is played.

-Yes, you do Scrum if you have a Product Owner.
+Yes, you do Scrum if you have a Product Owner!

-## And you will do even better when the role is fulfilled by:
+And you will do even better when the role is ...

+## Product Owner can act as

 ### A (business) Analyst
 Limited benefits.
 But control is safe, as it remains with IT.
 However, for many decisions the analyst doesn’t have the answer, needs to revert to the real business responsible, look at the project manager, wait for an external decision like the steering committee.